mmlab-usyd/feeling-responsive/pages/pages-root-folder/index.md

   title: "Research 1"
   url: '#'
   image: widget-1-302x182.jpg
-  text: 'Our research about xxxxxxxxxxxxxxxxxxxxxxxxx'
+  text: 'Our research about xxxxxxxxxxxxxxxxxxxxxxxxx <br/> is already online!'
 widget2:
   title: "Research 2"
   url: '#'
-  text: 'our research about xxxxxxxxxxxxxxxxxxxxxxx <br/>'
+  text: 'our research about xxxxxxxxxxxxxxxxxxxxxxx <br/> is already online!'
   video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 widget3:
   title: "Our Research 3"
   url: '#'
   image: widget-github-303x182.jpg
-  text: 'our research about xxxxxxxxxxxxxxxxxxxxxxx <br/> is already online'
+  text: 'our research about xxxxxxxxxxxxxxxxxxxxxxx <br/> is already online!'

 #
 # Use the call for action to show a button on the frontpage